booox/Learn-Notes/python/web frameworks/Flask/Book - Flask Web Development Notes.md

     ```
     * The *SQLALCHEMY_DATABASE_URI* is required by the Flask-SQLAlchemy extension.
 This is the path of our database file.
     * The *SQLALCHEMY_MIGRATE_REPO* is the folder where we will store the SQLAlchemy-migrate data files.
+    * *SQLALCHEMY_COMMIT_ON_TEARDOWN* set to True to enable automatic commits of database changes at the end of each request.

 * When we initialize our app we also need to initialize our database.
     * *app/__init__.py*